max-pod/vue-covid-labor-impact/src/assets/content/step2.md

-## Despite Powerful Monetary Policy
+## Powerful Monetary Policy Response

 Monetary Policy has four main tools: The Fed Funds Rate, Interest on Reserves, Open Market Operations, and the 13(3) Lending Facilities.